CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 `./run_one_dp_iteration.sh &> log &`

 We describe below what quatities you should look during the active learning cycle.

+While the code is running, take a look at `run_one_dp_iteration.sh` and the log file it produces.
+Try to understand each step the code is executing.
+Not every system will use exactly the same parameters used in this tutorial, so it is important that you understand what we do here before running enhanced sampling to train DP models for a different system.

 # Introduction and Motivation